AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/update-flow-specs.md

 >
 >Sources SDK is currently in beta and your organization may not have access to it yet.
 The functionality described in this documentation is subject to change.

+Once you have generated a new connection specification ID, you must add this ID to a flow specification in order to create a dataflow.

 Flow specifications contain information that define a flow, including the source and target connection IDs that it supports, transformation specifications that are needed to be applied to the data, and scheduling parameters required to generate a flow.
-You can create, view, and edit flow specifications by using the `/flowSpecs` endpoint.
+You can edit flow specifications by using the `/flowSpecs` endpoint.

-Once you have generated a new connection specification ID, you must add this ID to a flow specification in order to create a dataflow.

 The following document provides steps on how to retrieve and update flow specifications using the [!DNL Flow Service] API for Sources SDK.